bzsy911/Zipai/README.md

 ## Version 0.2

+- Escalate user info out of game states
 - Alternating dealer for each games
 - Human Player play the first card
 - Pass and open cards until pool used up
-- Automatic Dia, Xiao, Pao

 ## Version 0.1